keithschulze/fp-cop-tagless-final/README.md

 $ cd /path/to/projects/fp-cop-tagless-final
 $ jupyter notebook
 ```
-Note: Remember to activate you `virtualenv` if you installed Jupyter in one.
+Note: Remember to activate your `virtualenv` if you installed Jupyter in one.
-Note: Jupyter on work with JDK1.8.
-If your kernel fails to start, see these
+Note: Almond only seems to work with JDK1.8.
+If your kernel fails to start, see
+these
 [instructions](https://github.com/almond-sh/almond/issues/188#issuecomment-383221894).

 ## Run Ammonite scripts